 Also, make sure to check out reviews (preferably video reviews) of that mouse, so you not only learn about users’ opinions but also see different hand shapes and sizes gripping the mouse.
 Doing so will give you better insight into what the mouse may feel like in your hand.
 While this is not the ideal way to understand the level of comfort a gaming mouse can offer you, it should still give you a good idea of what to expect.

-If you are looking for the best ergonomic mouse for gaming that will specifically work for your hands, there are two factors to keep in mind to get that ergonomic-ness: size and grip.
+If you are looking for the best ergonomic gaming mouse that will specifically work for your hands, there are two factors to keep in mind to get that ergonomic-ness: size and grip.

 Size & grip

 To determine whether you will find a mouse comfortable, you must first look at the size of the mouse.
 If you notice the mouse you’re looking at is on the larger side of the scale and you have smaller hands, you should probably look elsewhere.
 It goes without saying that you should also probably skip smaller mice if you have large hands.